Sexually transmitted infections in adolescents: Maximizing opportunities for optimal care

 Box 1 shows a list of behavioural and other factors associated with an increased risk of STIs.
 When exploring risk factors, a clinician should take a simple, confidential, nonjudgmental approach and use language that can be easily understood by the patient.

-Comprehensive Canadian guidelines for STI screening have been published.
+Comprehensive Canadian guidelines for STI screening are available on the Public Health Agency of Canada website, including links to a mobile application.
 The decision to screen is based on risk factors and symptoms, both genital and systemic, always recognizing that rectal and pharyngeal gonococcal infections are often asymptomatic.
 Test types and specimen requirements should be discussed with the local laboratory before collection (Tables 1 and 2).
 Ideally, all of a patient’s sexual contacts should be identified, tested and treated appropriately, although ensuring full disclosure and follow-up in individuals with multiple sexual partners is challenging.
 Local public health units can assist in this process.

 Chlamydia: All sexually active females <25 years of age should be screened at least annually, with additional screening being considered for individuals with new or multiple sexual partners.
 Sexually active males of any age who have risk factors for C trachomatis (Box 1) should be screened.
 After treatment, screening should be repeated every six months if the risk of reinfection persists.
 NAAT is the most sensitive and specific test for C trachomatis.
 First-catch void urine, vaginal (including self-collected), endocervical or urethral specimens are all suitable for NAAT testing.
 Recent evidence suggests that a midstream urine specimen would be adequate but first catch is preferred.
 Serological testing should not be used for diagnostic purposes due to cross-reactivity and the associated difficulty of interpreting test results.
 A noninvasive screening specimen (eg, urine) can be obtained if the patient is asymptomatic and has no risk factors or indications for a pelvic examination.
 A culture of cervical or urethral specimens remains the test of choice for medico-legal purposes, but it is a less sensitive test than NAAT.